EdenMrz/elbaf/README.md

 **elbaf** will by default appear under ```build/bin/elbaf```

-### Limitations
+### Header layout
-The file to be compressed has to be 255 bytes maximum.
-This is due to the fact that the header in the compressed file stores the file size in one byte.
+- 1 bytes: the number of symbols in the encoding table
+- N bytes: the symbols ordered from most used to least used (1 byte each)
+- 4 bytes: the file size
+- x bytes: the encoded file